This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 On the internet, it’s hard to connect on a human level, and vulnerability is hard for most people.
 Stand out from the pack by getting comfortable with it and pulling back the curtains from time to time.

-#4 Anchor Your Brand With An Adjective
+#4 Give Your Brand Personality With A Descriptive Adjective

-One of the easiest ways to do that is to pick an adjective your brand can “own” as if it were a human person and then anchor everything you do (your visual identity, your tone, your sales copy) with that adjective.
+One of the easiest ways to do that is to pick an adjective your brand can “own” as if it were a human person and then anchor everything you do (your visual identity, your brand tone, your sales copy) with that adjective.

 What do you want to be known for?
 What word describes you on your best day?